rust-lang/book/nostarch/chapter10.md

 Now let’s examine lifetime annotations in the context of the `longest` function.
 As with generic type parameters, we need to declare generic lifetime parameters inside angle brackets between the function name and the parameter list.
-The constraint we want to express in this signature is that the lifetimes of both of the parameters and the lifetime of the returned reference are related such that the returned reference will be valid as long as both the parameters are.
+We want the signature to express the following constraint: the returned reference will be valid as long as both the parameters are valid.
+This is the relationship between lifetimes of the parameters and the return value.
 We’ll name the lifetime `'a` and then add it to each reference, as shown in Listing 10-22.

 Filename: src/main.rs